 Who Are Genetic Counselors?

-- Genetic counselors are not doctors, but they are an important part of your healthcare team.
+- Genetic counselors are an important part of your healthcare team.

 - Genetic counselors can meet with individuals or families before or after genetic testing.

 - Genetic counselors are specialized in prenatal, pediatric, oncology, neurology, ophthalmology, psychiatry, and many other areas.

 - Many genetic counselors are able to see patients via telehealth options.